Tony Pignata: Perth Glory

 In May 2018, he was appointed chief executive of Perth Glory FC.
 In the 2018-19 A-League season, Perth Glory were crowned Premiers with two games left of the season, finishing with 60 points, having 18 wins, 6 draws and 3 losses on the board.

 They also reached the A-League Grand Final, which was hosted in Perth for the first time in the A-League, with a record-breaking attendance of 56,371.
 The Grand Final score after extra-time was 0-0, and ended in a 1-4 penalty shoot-out loss against Sydney FC.

+Football Tasmania

+On 24 August 2023 he was appointed as the CEO of Football Tasmania.
+In addition to the management of the organisation, he has also made the idea of a Tasmanian football specific stadium a priority, along with expansion of the Tasmanian NPL to 10 clubs and adding promotion/relegation to the league.

 Education

 Pignata's secondary education was at Salesian College in Chadstone.
 He graduated from Monash University (Caulfield) in 1987 with a Bachelor's degree in business (finance).
 He also holds the Global Master in sports management and legal skills from the University of Madrid (ISDE – F.C.
 Barcelona).